roboflow/inference/inference/enterprise/workflows/README.md

 ### `InferenceParameter`
-Similar to `InferenceImage` - `InferenceParameter` creates a placeholder for a parameters that can be used in runtime to alter execution of deployment graph.
+Similar to `InferenceImage` - `InferenceParameter` creates a placeholder for a parameters that can be used in runtime to alter execution of workflow graph.
 ```json
 {"type": "InferenceParameter", "name": "confidence_threshold", "default_value": 0.5}
 ```
-`InferenceParameters` may be optionally defined with default values that will be used, if no actual parameter of given name is present in user-defined input while executing the deployment graph.
+`InferenceParameters` may be optionally defined with default values that will be used, if no actual parameter of given name is present in user-defined input while executing the workflow graph.
 Type of parameter is not explicitly defined, but will be checked in runtime, prior to execution based on types of parameters that steps using this parameters can accept.